CathSara/SDIL-Project/README.md

 ### Contributors

 These are the current contributors for this repository.
-We welcome contributions!
+Feel free to contribute!

 <a href="https://github.com/CathSara/SDIL-Project/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=CathSara/SDIL-Project" />